WebDev

 constructor(private readonly httpService: HttpService) {}

-public findAll(): Observable<AxiosResponse<any>> {
+public findAll() {

 return this.httpService.get('http://localhost:3000/cars');